ShubhamChander/Secure_Chat/README.md

 # Secure_Chat
-A Chatting program with Encryption/Decryption built using javascript and python
+A Chat room built using socket.io